What It Really Takes To Rank Top Of Google

 It can be easy as a business and even as an agency to become obsessed with keywords and constantly aim to rank for more and more.
 Often, businesses are thinking about keywords in an entirely wrong way.
 They assume that all they have to do is rank for a bunch of keywords that are related to their industry and the sales will start rolling in.

-Instead, you need to think of each keyword you are ranking for as a question that your website needs to answer.
+You need to think of each keyword you are ranking for as a question that your website needs to answer.
 This is the case whether you’re ranking on page 1 for that keyword or page 10.
-If you’re ranking on page 1 and you recognise that your website doesn’t provide a sufficient answer for the search query then by rectifying that you will find that more users will stay on your site for longer and ultimately convert into customers.
-Likewise, if you find that you’re ranking on page 10 for a keyword and you spend a bit of time ensuring that you provide the best answer possible for that query you will see your ranking drastically improve for that keyword.
+If you’re ranking on page 1 and you recognise that your website doesn’t provide a sufficient answer for the search query, rectify that.
+You will find that more users will stay on your site for longer and ultimately convert into customers.
+If you find that you’re ranking on page 10 for a keyword and you spend time ensuring that you provide the best answer possible, you will see your ranking drastically improve for it.

 Thinking about keywords the right way is vital for improving the quality of your website.
-To find out which keywords you are getting impressions and clicks for just visit Google Search Console and all the information is detailed for you.
-This is golden data and it tells you what questions your target audience are asking so it’s up to you to provide the information they need.
+To find out which keywords you are getting impressions and clicks for just visit Google Search Console.
+All the information is detailed for you.
+This is golden data.
+It tells you what questions your target audience are asking and you need to provide the information they need.